VnUgE/vnlib.browser/README.md

 });
 ```

 The call to apiCall always returns, the result from the inner method call is returned only if the call was successful, otherwise the result is undefined.
-If an error occurred an error toaster notification is published.
+If an error occurred, an error is published as `setMessage(error_text, undefined)`.

-This method is useful in applications that make server requests and want a unified and simple way to display errors to users.
+This method is useful in applications that make server requests and want a unified and simple way to display server errors to users.
 You may use this method to wrap any asynchronous operation that may throw.

+When an response error occurs, the `axiosResponse.data.result` property is read first, if it is not a string or is undefined, a default error message is displayed from its error status code as a fallback.

 ### useWait